Essential Mobile App Metrics for Engagement, Retention & Revenue

 Retention Rate measures the percentage of users who return after their first session.
 Global benchmarks show 26% Day 1 retention dropping to 7% by Day 30, though this varies by sector.
 Finance apps maintain 21% Day 1 and 9% Day 30 retention, while shopping apps see 17% and 5% respectively.
 (Resource)

 Netmera’s Retention & Cohort Reports track recurring usage habits over time, so you compare retention across user groups who started during the same period.
-You can see whether product changes improved or hurt long-term engagement, all through visual reports that don’t require technical skills to interpret
+You can see whether product changes improved or hurt long-term engagement, all through visual reports that don’t require technical skills to interpret.

 Churn Rate measures the percentage of users who stop using your app over a specific period.
 High churn signals onboarding friction, missing features, or competitive pressure.
 Understanding when users leave helps you address problems before they compound.